Arthur Evans: Family

 Arthur Evans was born in Nash Mills, Hemel Hempstead, Hertfordshire, England, the first child of John Evans (1823–1908) and Harriet Ann Dickinson (born 1824), the daughter of John's employer and maternal uncle, John Dickinson (1782–1869), the founder of Messrs John Dickinson, a paper mill business.
-Arthur Evans' grandfather, Arthur Benoni Evans, had been headmaster of Dixie Grammar School at Market Bosworth, Leicestershire.
+Arthur Evans's grandfather, Arthur Benoni Evans, had been headmaster of Dixie Grammar School at Market Bosworth, Leicestershire.
 John knew Latin and could quote the classical authors.

 In 1840 John Evans started work in the mill owned by his maternal uncle, John Dickinson.
-He married his first cousin, Harriet, in 1850, and in 1851 became a junior partnership in the family business.
+He married his first cousin, Harriet, in 1850, and in 1851 became a junior partner in the family business.
 Profits from the mill would help fund Arthur Evans's excavations, restorations at Knossos, and resulting publications.
 For the time being they were an unpretentious and affectionate family.
 They moved into a brick terraced house built for the purpose near the mill, which came to be called the "red house" because it lacked the sooty patina of the other houses.
 Harriet called her husband "Jack."
 Grandmother Evans called Arthur Evans "darling Trot," asserting in a note that, compared to his father, he was "a bit of a dunce."
 In 1856, with Harriet's declining health and Jack's growing reputation and prosperity, they moved into Harriet's childhood home, a mansion with a garden, where the children ran free.

 John Evans maintained his status as an officer in the company, which eventually became John Dickinson Stationery, but also became distinguished for his pursuits in numismatics, geology, and archaeology.
 His interest in geology came from an assignment by the company to study the diminishing water resources in the area with a view toward protecting the company from lawsuits.
 The mill consumed large amounts of water, which was also needed for the canals.
 He became an expert and a legal consultant.

 John became a distinguished antiquary, publishing numerous books and articles.
 In 1859, he conducted a geological survey of the Somme Valley with Joseph Prestwich.
-His connections and invaluable advice were indispensable to Arthur Evans's career throughout the remainder of his long life.

 Arthur Evans's mother, Harriet, died after childbirth in 1858 when he was seven.
 He had two brothers, Lewis (1853) and Philip Norman (1854), and two sisters, Harriet (1857) and Alice (1858).
 He would remain on excellent terms with all of them all of his life.
 He was raised by a stepmother, Fanny (Frances), née Phelps, with whom he also got along very well.
 She had no children of her own and also predeceased her husband.
 John's third wife was a classical scholar, Maria Millington Lathbury.
 When he was 70, they had a daughter, Joan, who became an art historian.
 John Evans died in 1908 at 85, when Arthur Evans was 57.
-His close support and assistance was indispensable in excavating and conceptualising Minoan civilisation.